sydneycytometry/tSNEplots/README.md

 This script accepts .csv files as input.
 A version to read straight from .fcs files will follow soon.

 ### How to download ###
-Go to 'releases' above (https://github.com/sydneycytometry/tSNEplots/releases) and download the latest version.
+Go to 'releases' above (https://github.com/sydneycytometry/tSNEplots/releases) and download source code for the latest version.

-### Version history ###
-v1.1.0 - original script
-v1.2.0 - updated to include 'global' colour, X, and Y scaling

 ### Citation ###
 If you use this script in your work, please cite this github using the information below.
 You can cite the specific version that you used in your work (most recent version = v1.2.0).

+### Version history ###
+v1.2.0 - updated to include 'global' colour, X, and Y scaling (most recent)

+*Ashhurst, T. M. (2017). tSNEplots v1.2.0.
+GitHub repository.
+DOI: http://doi.org/10.5281/zenodo.893859, repository: https://github.com/sydneycytometry/tSNEplots.*

+v1.1.0 - original script

+*Ashhurst, T. M. (2017). tSNEplots v1.1.0.
+GitHub repository.
+DOI: http://doi.org/10.5281/zenodo.851736, repository: https://github.com/sydneycytometry/tSNEplots.*

 **Cite as:**